-During the healthcare debate in 2009 many progressives fought their hearts out for a single payer healthcare system.
+During the healthcare debate in 2009 many progressives fought their hearts out for a single-payer healthcare system.
 They argued for at least a public option.
-This would have prevented an unnecessary for profit insurance system from gouging Americans sans strict regulations.
+This would have prevented an unnecessary for-profit insurance system from gouging Americans sans strict regulations.
 Ultimately both failed to materialize in the Patient Protection and Affordable Care Act (Obamacare).

 Many saw the failure of both the public option and single payer healthcare as a defeat.
-In fact a large percentage of those who are against Obamacare oppose it because it did not include these options.
-In other words they opposed it because it did not go far enough.
+In fact, a large percentage of those who are against Obamacare oppose it because it did not include these options.
+In other words, they opposed it because it did not go far enough.

-Obamacare is the pathway to singlepayer healthcare
+Obamacare is the pathway to single-payer health care

 A few months ago I stated that progressives should not worry too much.
 They need to be patient.
 I explained that Obamacare was simply a framework that would morph in my post “Obamacare: First Step To Eliminating Immorality That Is Health Insurance” where I said the following.

 Obamacare gets rid of the immoral parts of health insurance.
-The practices of recessions, denied coverage for pre-existing conditions, and caps will be gone.
+The practices of recissions, denied coverage for pre-existing conditions, and caps will be gone.
 Many new preventative screenings had to be part of every plan without copays.
 80% or more of premiums must go towards actual healthcare.

 There are several health insurance companies.
 Each one must have its own CEO, CFO, Board, advertising, shareholders, buildings, and staff.
 The cost of duplicating all these expenses is the reason why up to 33% of every insurance premium goes into someone’s pocket instead of into healthcare.
 We are asked to unlearn basic arithmetic in order to accept that the above system could somehow be less expensive or more efficient than a system where we all pay a premium to a single entity and that one entity pays the medical bill for those who get sick (no advertising, multiple CEO, CFO, Board, shareholder expenses, etc.).